dottorepie/synthf/README.md

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////The following build will only work with Internet Connection (after Installation No Internet Connection ist required),

-CAUTION in setting fundamental and tonal range high: Nyquist crash, very low fundamental will slow cook speaker driver coil
+CAUTION in setting fundamental and tonal range high: Nyquist crash, very low fundamental will slow cook speaker driver coil, if unsure on speaker system dynamic range or speaker wattage do not set drive to high at very low pitch or at very high pitch.
+Preferably do not use Headphones.
 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 ~download and install SuperCollider  https://supercollider.github.io